This post has been updated for 2023 to provide newer, more relevant advice for Upwork.

-Your professional overview is the first thing potential clients see on your profile.
+Your bio is the first thing potential clients see on your profile.
 Think of it as the first impression.

 Even if you are a beginner on Upwork it’s vital to create the impression that you are a serious professional freelancer.

 Make sure you come across as confident and professional but try not to sound too serious.
 A friendly freelancer is always preferred over someone with no sense of humor!